MuSAELab/Modulation_spectrum_course_exercises/Instructions.md

 In the second exercise, we will see how to use the extracted modulation spectrogram for COVID-19 detection.
 In this example, we will use the modulation spectrogram features that had been extracted beforehand.
 The features and labels are saved in the ```preprocessed``` folder as ```.pkl``` files.

 #### Step 1: load saved files
 We need to load the extracted features and labels to get started.
-Modulation spectrogram features are the flattened 2D modulation spectrogram that we saw in exercise 1, and labels are binary numeric numbers (0 for negative and 1 for positive).
+Modulation spectrogram features are the flattened 2D modulation spectrogram that we saw in exercise 1, and labels are binary integers (0 for negative and 1 for positive).

 #### Step 2: F-ratio plots
 Before we directly input these features into a classifier, we can use the F-ratio to statistically quantify the difference between groups.
 The higher the F-ratio is, the more discrimination exists between two classes.
 Some useful info about F-ratio can be found at [https://sthalles.github.io/fisher-linear-discriminant/].
 We customized the F-ratio caculation for unbalanced datasets, the script can be found at [https://github.com/zhu00121/Unbalanced_Fratio].
 The F-ratio is computed iteratively for each feature, we then reshape these F-ratio values into 2D and visualize them in a topographical plot.
 Using this F-ratio plot, we can tell which modulation spectrogram region is more discriminative.